SrijanBadhya/Debsoc/Running the PES Debsoc.md

+In the google forms we had to fill a score for each speaker too.
+However this was quite useless and a waste of brainpower because this was never considered as a factor to take recruits in (and I'm glad it wasn't).

 General comments about each speaker are nice, but they're too much work for an organizer who is going through around 12 people per day.
 Better in round 1 than round 2.